There are a few things you should do to set up and start using Higher Logic Thrive Marketing Enterprise (Thrive Marketing Enterprise).

 In this article...

-This article offers a high-level look at how to access and manage the three groups of Campaigns that Real Magnet offers.
+This article offers a high-level look at how to access and manage the three groups of Campaigns that Thrive Marketing Enterprise offers.

 - Campaigns let you create a variety of messages (such as membership-renewal reminders, welcome messages, and birthday and anniversary greetings) which can be set up to automatically send on a specified date.
 They can also be triggered to send based on a recipient's actions.
 You can customize the content of campaigns based on the objective that you want to achieve.